knights-analytics/hugot/README.md

 See also hugot_test.go for further examples.

-### Use it as a cli: Huggingface 🤗 pipelines from the command line
+### Use it as a cli: Hugging Face 🤗 pipelines from the command line

 Note: the cli is currently only built and tested on amd64-linux using the ONNX Runtime backend.